Roger Zelazny: Themes

-He also often experimented with form in his stories.
+Zelazny also often experimented with form in his stories.
 The novel Doorways in the Sand practices a flashback technique in which most chapters open with a scene, typically involving peril, not implied by the end of the previous chapter.
-Once the scene is established, the narrator backtracks to the events leading up to it, then follows through to the end of the chapter, whereupon the next chapter jumps ahead to another dramatic non-sequitur.
+Once this scene is established, the narrator backtracks to the events leading up to it, and then he follows through to the end of the chapter, whereupon the next chapter jumps ahead to another dramatic non-sequitur.

 In Roadmarks, a novel about a road system that links all possible times, places and histories, the chapters that feature the protagonist are all titled "One".
-Other chapters, titled "Two", feature secondary characters, including original characters, pulp heroes, and real historical characters.
+Other chapters, titled "Two", feature secondary characters, including original characters, pulp heroes, and real historical figures.
 The "One" storyline is fairly linear, whereas the "Two" storyline jumps around in time and sequence.
 After finishing the manuscript, Zelazny shuffled the "Two" chapters randomly among the "One" chapters in order to emphasize their non-linear nature relative to the storyline.

-Creatures of Light and Darkness, featuring characters in the personae of Egyptian gods, uses a narrative voice entirely in the present tense; the final chapter is structured as a play, and several chapters take the form of long poems.
+The novel Creatures of Light and Darkness, featuring characters in the personas of Egyptian gods, uses a narrative voice entirely in the present tense; the final chapter is structured as a play, and several chapters take the form of long poems.

-Zelazny also tended to write a short fragment, not intended for publication, as a kind of backstory for a major character, as a way of giving that character a life independent of the particular novel being worked on.
-At least one "fragment" was published, the short story Dismal Light, originally a backstory for Isle of the Deads Francis Sandow.
-Sandow himself figures little in Dismal Light, the main character being his son, who is delaying his escape from an unstable star system in order to force his distant father to come in and ask him personally.
-While Isle of the Dead has Sandow living a life of irresponsible luxury as an escape from his personal demons, "Dismal Light" anchors his character as one who will face up to his responsibilities, however reluctantly.

-Another common stylistic approach in his novels is the use of mixed genres, whereby elements of each are combined freely and interchangeably.
-Jack of Shadows and Changeling, for example, revolve around the tensions between the two worlds of magic and technology.
-Lord of Light, perhaps one of his most famous works, is written in the classic style of a mythic fantasy, while it is established early in the book that the story itself takes place on a colonized planet.
+Another common stylistic approach in Zelazny's novels is the use of mixed genres, whereby elements of each are combined freely and interchangeably.
+The novels Jack of Shadows and Changeling, for example, revolve around the tensions between the two worlds of magic and technology.
+The novel Lord of Light, perhaps one of his most famous works, is written in the classic style of a mythic fantasy, while it is established early in the book that the story itself takes place on a colonized planet.